LatencySensitivity

 The custom absolute latency-sensitivity value of the application.

-This value will be used only when the latency-sensitivity level property is is set to custom
+This value will be used only when the latency-sensitivity

-.
+custom.
 It is ignored in all other cases.

 The unit of this value is micro-seconds and the application is more latency sensitive when this value is smaller.
 For example, if the absolute latency-sensitivity is 2000us, the kernel will try to schedule the virtual machine in a way so that its scheduling latency is not more than 2ms.